Brett Holt - Director of Volleyball Operations/ Head

 Prior to joining the MVC coaching staff, Coach Drake coached various teams at high school and club levels.
 As the Head Varsity Coach at Euclid High School in Euclid, Ohio from 2007-2011, her team won the Lake Erie League championship in 2010-11.
 Coach T was voted 2010 Northeast Ohio District 2 Coach of the Year and Lake Erie League Coach of the Year.
 Coach T has also coached several girls 16-u, 17-u and 18-u with Eastside Volleyball Club in Cleveland, Ohio and Fort Bend Fire Volleyball Club in Houston, Texas.

-Coach T is pursuing her Master’s Degree in Kinesiology with an emphasis in Sport Management at University of Central Missouri.
+Coach T received her Master's in kinesiology, with an emphasis in sports management, from the University of Central Missouri in May of 2016.